Pierre-Cng/AI_notes-/README.md

 * Multihead networks
 * Inception blocks

-> Picking the right network architecture is more an art than a science; and although there are some best practices and principles you can rely on, only practice can help you become a proper neural-network architect.
+> "Picking the right network architecture is more an art than a science; and although there are some best practices and principles you can rely on, only practice can help you become a proper neural-network architect."